 By Nancy Armitage

 So this is the collection I found of existing Mrs. Arabella D. Huntington Letters at the Huntington Library.
 I am coming up with about 12 letters.
-They are also more letters and journal entries of Mrs. Arabella Huntington’s son Archer M. Huntington.
+They are also more letters & journal entries of Mrs. Arabella Huntington’s son Archer M. Huntington.
 These are located at the Hispanic Society of America in NYC which Archer founded.

 These newsy letters are rich in information about Mrs. Arabella Huntington’s Gilded Age life.
 We see that she owned several mansions across the USA.
-That her life at these mansions was seasonal for the Huntington Family.
-During the 1880’s-1890’s, Collis & Arabella Huntington were bi-coastal living in NYC & SF; they would visit SF in spring about April or May, then they would travel back to NYC.
-Their Throggs Neck, Westchester County estate called “Huntington ‘”Homestead” was used on weekends, summer, & autumn.
+That her life at these mansions was seasonal with her Huntington Family.
+During the 1880’s-1890’s, Collis & Arabella Huntington were bi-coastal living in NYC & SF; they would visit San Francisco, CA in spring about April or May, then they would travel back to NYC.
+Their Throggs Neck, Westchester County estate called “Huntington ‘”Homestead” they used on weekends, summer, & autumn.
 In June, her birthday month, they often would be traveling aboard on a Cunard ship traveling to Europe (France, England, Italy, or Switzerland) for the summertime.
 The Huntington “Camp Pine Knot” on Racquette Lake in the Adirondack Mts. was used in August.

 When Collis Huntington died in August of 1900, Arabella spent months & years in Paris.
 She often stayed at the Paris Ritz or the Hotel Continental.
 Later H.E.
 Huntington and her were treated like royalty at Hotel Bristol in Paris, often using the Imperial Room (Marie Antoinette’s) By 1907, Mrs. Arabella D. Huntington bought a Paris Hotel mansion one on Rue de la Gabriel & l’Elysee & in 1910 she bought another Paris mansion location on Rue de la Lubeck.

 In the summer of 1913, Arabella married Henry “Edwards” Huntington (Collis’ nephew).
 He had built a his mansion in 1908-1910, it called San Marino Ranch which they visited in the wintertime/springtime; when Southern California is still usually sunny!
 Throggs Neck Huntington Estate was visited on weekends & in the Summertime and Autumn.
 No. 2 Huntington Mansion she especially enjoyed at the holidays: Thanksgiving & Christmas and New Years.
 Europe was a summer “European tour” with her Huntington family.